Arrays#

 size_t datatype#

-Use size_t if you are using the output of a sizeof or _Countof operator in a loop, then use it.
+If you use the output of a sizeof or _Countof operator in a loop, then use size_t – for example in a for loop.

 for loop statement#